 But on the way back to Silver Swan Inn, there was commotion not far away from the inn’s front door.

-I suddenly though, this was not a good sign.
-It was a premonition, it was not an auspicious one, it not just worst, a supernova perhaps a better outcome that what I felt right now.
+I suddenly thought, this was not a good sign.
+It was an omen, it was not a promising one, it not just worst, a supernova perhaps a better outcome than what I felt right now.